easyJet are one of Europe’s leading low cost short-haul providers, and with bases across Europe they operate over 1,100 routes between 35 countries.

 If your application meets the basic requirements you’ll be sent an invitation via email to take an online verbal reasoning, situational judgement and workplace behaviour tests.
 Remember to check your spam folder in case this slips through the net!

 Full instructions are provided, and you’ll be given the chance to complete some practice questions before you start.
+The tests should take no more than 30 minutes to complete.

 It’s important to be prepared: